-When the demands of college life turn to stress, try taking a few minutes out of your day (between classes, during lunch, or whenever free time opens up) to completely power down and just breathe.
+When the demands of college life turn to stress, try taking a few minutes (between classes, during lunch, or whenever free time opens up) to completely power down and just breathe.
 You may experience big benefits from even small moments of meditation or quiet reflection.

 Below are just a few of the indoor and outdoor campus spaces well-suited for meditation and contemplation.
 For a list of campus and local religious and spiritual organizations and meditation groups, visit Religious and Spiritual Life.
 For meditation and stress-reduction classes and workshops, see Center for Counseling and Psychological Health and Campus Recreation's Wellness Center.